asotechx/GLOBAL-HOUSING/README.md

 # **Usage**
-Here’s a well-structured section you can use for Instructions on executing ETL processes, scheduling via Airflow, and accessing Power BI reports:
+Here’s a well-structured section you can use for Instructions on executing ETL processes, scheduling via Airflow, and accessing Power BI reports

 # **Contributing**
 We welcome contributions from the community!
 Please take a moment to read our contributing guidelines to get started.